-Each division consider the results from the surveys and adjusts accordingly.
+Each division considers the results from the surveys and adjusts accordingly.
 For instance, students voiced a concern over computer labs.
 SSC has a grant that will be updating certain computer equipment and labs.
-Academic advisor plan to reach out to students using sign-in sheets to schedule meetings convenient to the student.
+Students voiced a huge concern about the lack of wi-fi and the abundance of outdated computer equipment.